-(3) Subject to subsection (4), in the exercise or performance of any of the powers or duties conferred or imposed on a bush fire liaison officer he shall co-operate with, and act in an advisory capacity to a bush fire control officer.
+(3) Subject to subsection (6), in the exercise or performance of any of the powers or duties conferred or imposed on a bush fire liaison officer he shall co-operate with, and act in an advisory capacity to a bush fire control officer.

-(4) Where a bush fire is burning in the district of a local government the Authority may, at the request of the local government, authorise a bush fire liaison officer to take control of all operations in relation to that fire.
+(4) If a bush fire is burning in the district of a local government on land other than conservation land, the Authority may, in writing, authorise a bush fire liaison officer or another person to take control of all operations in relation to that fire —

+(a) at the request of the local government; or

+(b) if, because of the nature or extent of the bush fire, the Authority considers that it is appropriate to do so.

+(5) If a bush fire is burning on conservation land, the Authority may, in writing, authorise a bush fire liaison officer or another person to take control of all operations in relation to that fire —

+(a) at the request of the CALM Act CEO; or

+(b) if, because of the nature or extent of the bush fire, the Authority considers that it is appropriate to do so.

-(5) If a bush fire liaison officer takes control of all operations in relation to a fire, all —
+(6) If, under subsection (4) or (5), a bush fire liaison officer or another person (an authorised person) is authorised to take control of all operations in relation to a fire, all —

 (a) bush fire control officers; and

+(b) bush fire liaison officers; and

+(c) authorised CALM Act officers; and

-(b) officers and members of a bush fire brigade,
+(d) officers and members of a bush fire brigade,

-who are present at the fire are in all respects subject to, and are to act under, the bush fire liaison officer’s orders and directions.
+who are present at the fire are in all respects subject to, and are to act under, the authorised person’s orders and directions.

+(7) If a person other than a bush fire liaison officer is authorised under subsection (4) or (5), the person is to be taken to be a bush fire liaison officer during the period that the authorisation has effect.

 [Section 13 inserted by No. 65 of 1977 s.
 10; amended by No. 42 of 1998 s.
 16; No. 38 of 2002 s.
-19.]
+19; No. 25 of 2009 s.
+5.]